uo-ec607/lectures/06-web-css/06-web-css.md

 - Webscraping involves as much art as it does science.
 Be prepared to do a lot of experimenting and data cleaning.
 - **Next lecture:** Webscraping: (2) Client-side and APIs.

 ## Further resources and exercises

 In the next lecture, we're going to focus on client-side web content and interacting with APIs.
 For the moment, you can practice your `rvest`-based scraping skills by following along with any of the many (many) tutorials available online.
-I want to make two particular suggestions, though:

-### More on web ettiquette

-We spoke a bit about the "be nice" scraping motto at the beginning of the lecture.
+Lastly, we spoke a bit about the "be nice" scraping motto at the beginning of the lecture.
 I also wanted to point you to the **polite** package ([link](https://github.com/dmi3kno/polite)).
 It provides some helpful tools to maintain web etiquette, such as checking for permission and not hammering the host website with requests.
-It also plays very nicely with the **rvest** workflow that we covered today, so please take a look.
+As a bonus, it plays very nicely with the **rvest** workflow that we covered today, so please take a look.

-### Modeling and prediction

-We'll get to analysis section of the course (regression, etc.) next week.
-However, today's dataset provides a good platform to start thinking about these issues.
-How would you model the progression of the Men's 100 meter record over time?
-For example, imagine that you had to predict today's WR in 2005.
-How do your predictions stack up against the actual record (i.e. Usain Bolt's 9.58 time set in 2009)?
-How do you handle rescinded times?
-How do you intepret all of this?

-*Hint: See the `?broom::tidy()` help function for extracting regression coefients in a convenient data frame.
-We've already seen the `geom_smooth()` function, but for some nice tips on (visualizing) model predictions, see [Chap.
-23](http://r4ds.had.co.nz/model-basics.html#visualising-models) of the R4DS book, or [Chap.
-6.4](http://socviz.co/modeling.html#generate-predictions-to-graph) of the SocViz book.
-The generic `base::predict()` function has you covered, although the tidyverse's `modelr` package has some nice wrapper functions that you will probably find useful for this suggested exercise.*